whyboris/utilitarianism.net/content/arguments-for-utilitarianism.md

 [^10]: It’s notoriously unclear how to apply the veil of ignorance to "different number" cases in [population ethics](/population-ethics/), for example.

-[^H0]: Interestingly, theories may combine _ex post_ welfare evaluations with a broader "expectational" element.
-For example, _ex post_ [prioritarianism](/near-utilitarian-alternatives/#prioritarianism) assigns extra social value to avoiding bad outcomes (rather than bad _prospects_) for the worst off individuals, but can still assess prospects by their _expected social value_.
+[^H0]: _Ex post_ interests, by contrast, concern the actual outcomes that result.
+Interestingly, theories may combine _ex post_ welfare evaluations with a broader "expectational" element.
+For example, _ex post_ [prioritarianism](/near-utilitarian-alternatives/#prioritarianism) assigns extra social value to avoiding bad _outcomes_ (rather than bad _prospects_) for the worst off individuals, but can still assess prospects by their _expected social value_.

 [^H1]: Harsanyi (1955, pp. 312–314; 1977, pp. 64–68), as reinterpreted by John Broome (1987, pp. 410–411; 1991, pp. 165, 202–209).
 For further explanation, keep an eye out for our forthcoming guest essay on Formal Arguments for Utilitarianism, by Johan E. Gustafsson & Kacper Kowalczyk, to appear at <www.utilitarianism.net/guest-essays/>.